When Coding Style Survives Compilation: De-anonymizing Programmers from Executable Binaries: Google Code Jam experiments

-To see how well we can reconstruct the original source code features from decompiled executable binary features, we reconstructed the 900 instances with 150 features that represent the highest information gain features.
+To see how well we can reconstruct the original source code features from decompiled executable binary features, we reconstructed the 900 instances with 150 features that represent the highest information gain features by predicting the original features from decompiled code features.
 We calculated the cosine similarity between the original 900 instances and the reconstructed instances after normalizing the features to unit distance.
 The cosine similarity for these instances is in Figure~\ref{fig:optim}, where a cosine similarity of 1 means the two feature vectors are identical.
 The high values (average of 0.81) in cosine similarity suggest that the reconstructed features are similar to the original features.
-When we calculate the cosine distance between the feature vectors of the original source code and the corresponding decompiled code's feature vectors (\emph{no predictions}), the average cosine distance is 0.35.
-This result suggests that the predicted features are much similar to original source code than the features extracted from decompiled code but decompiled code still preserves transformed forms of the original source code features well enough to reconstruct the original source code features.
+When we calculate the cosine similarity between the feature vectors of the original source code and the corresponding decompiled code's feature vectors (\emph{no predictions}), the average cosine similarity is 0.35.
+In summary, reconstructed features are much more similar to original code than the raw features extracted from decompiled code.
+5\% of the reconstructed features have less than 60\% similarity based on the cosine similarity between original and decompiled source code features.
+At the same time, the de-anonymization accuracy of 900 executable binaries is 95\% by using source code, assembly, CFG, and AST features.
+This might indicate that some operations or code sequences cannot be preserved after compilation followed by decompilation, due to the nature of transformations during each process.

-\subsection{\textbf{Programmer skill set has an effect on coding style that is preserved in executable binaries.}}